CianMRoche/AstroWiki/Compact objects/Neutron stars.md

 ## Magnetar
 A [[#Neutron stars|neutron star]] with an extremely powerful magnetic field.
 Not in a binary.
-Theorized to explain soft gamma-ray repeaters
+Theorized to explain soft gamma-ray repeaters.
+See their position on the [[Pulsars#Pulsar|PPdot diagram]].

 **Typical parameters**
 Some reported relative to [[#Neutron stars|neutron star]] parameters.